LAPD Says Corey Feldman Has ‘No Indication Of A Laceration’ After Claim That He Was Stabbed In Murder Attempt

 Corey Feldman has claimed that he was stabbed in an attempted homicide attempt.
-The former child star, best known for the 1980s films The Lost Boys and Goonies, took to Twitter to allege that he was attacked by an unknown assailant while sitting in a car on Los Angeles.
+The former child star, best known for the 1980s films The Lost Boys and Goonies, took to Twitter to allege that he was attacked by an unknown assailant while sitting in a car in Los Angeles.
 Feldman even posted photos of himself in the hospital with his wife, Courtney Ann Mitchell, by his side.
 But now, a spokesman for the Los Angeles Police Department says Corey Feldman has no visible injuries and that the case is not being treated as an attempted homicide.

 Hours after Feldman’s post, LAPD spokesman Luis Garcia told the Hollywood Reporter that Corey Feldman claimed he was stabbed, but that the actor has no injuries and no superficial scratches on his body at all.